 - CV we highly recommend that you use the Europass CV format.
 Please give exact dates for all activities.
 Please see the requirements of the ’12 month rule’.

 - Scholarship Application Form.
 Please refer to the section on Scholarships and Fees for eligibility criteria:

 Partner Country Scholarship Application Form

 - Self Funding Application Form

-Applications for this programme and Erasmus Mundus scholarships will open at the beginning of October 2018 and close end of January 2019.
+Applications for the Erasmus Mundus scholarships will open 1st October 2019 and close 31st January 2020.